 * "Laggards," which come up short in all areas.

-Depending on a state's situation, the report recommended outsourcing,
+Depending on a state's situation, the report recommended outsourcing for

-partnering with other states, starting small pilot projects with several
+technology needs, partnering with other states, starting small pilot projects

-The study also found that it is critical to have political support from
+The report also found that it's critical to have political support from

-afford multimillion-dollar systems, vendors put up the money and then recoup
+multimillion-dollar systems, vendors put up the money and then recoup their

-their investment by charging suppliers a transaction fee.
-But this self-funded
+investment by charging suppliers a transaction fee.
+But this "self-funded"

-model has collapsed, he said, because it isn't profitable for the vendors.
+model has "collapsed," he said, because it doesn't pay off for the vendors.

 and vendors recoup the investment through fewer transaction fees.

-concerned with e-procurement.
-He said local governments don't have the funds
+with e-procurement.
+He said local governments don't have the funds to implement

-to implement such systems and will probably have to wait to join a state's
+such systems and will probably have to wait to join a state's purchasing